 When the army first came in, the citizens simply swarmed, but they swarmed somewhat fearfully, and they were very, almost innocent, as if the righteousness of their cause would be sufficient to stop this military force.
 And indeed it was.
 So you got these very curious situations where in some cases citizens would harangue the military, but very quickly they would be sympathizing with them, feeding them, sort of begging them to come over to the virtuous side from the dark side. …

-And “Yearnings of Youth: An Old Pattern“, and “The 8 Disparate Decision Makers: Will They Be Able to Restore Calm?“, from the NYT, and “Communism Confronts Its Children” from Time.
+See also, “Yearnings of Youth: An Old Pattern“, and “The 8 Disparate Decision Makers: Will They Be Able to Restore Calm?“, from the New York Times, and “Communism Confronts Its Children” from Time (paywalled).

 [This series was originally posted by CDT in 2009 to mark the 20th anniversary of the protests.
 If you have access to additional sources of original reporting, video, accounts or photos from the spring of 1989, please send them to us at email@example.com and we’ll consider including them in this series.
 Many thanks.]